 Staff develop acceptable and authorised responses to disruptive, disturbing, angry and aggressive behaviours in a manner that maintains positive relationships and provides safety for all, helping reduce the number of serious incidents involving physical controls, and raising the awareness of the importance of recording, reporting, monitoring and evaluating all incidents involving positive handling.

 We see positive handling as just one part of a whole-setting approach to behaviour management.
 As such, our framework is entirely compatible with Positive Behavioural Support (PBS) approaches for people with learning disabilities.

-Our team of Team Teach instructors are licensed to deliver one day Foundation and two day Basic courses.
+Our team of Team Teach instructors are licensed to deliver Level 1 (6 hour) and Level 2 (12 hours) courses.
 During the academic year, as well as training staff within our school, our instructors deliver courses to other Birmingham schools.
 These courses offer bespoke de-escalation and positive handling training with an emphasis on promoting and protecting positive relationships.
 We cover the legal framework, personal safety, understanding aggression, a range of verbal and non-verbal de-escalation strategies alongside some positive handling techniques and subsequent recording, reporting and reviewing processes.